anushka-0907/Space-X-Falcon-9-First-Stage-Landing-Prediction/README.md

 # SpaceX Launch Success Prediction

 This project applies machine learning to predict the success of SpaceX Falcon 9 first-stage landings.
-It is part of a data science capstone project, using historical launch data provided by SpaceX and NASA.
+It is part of IBM data science certification capstone project, using historical launch data provided by SpaceX and NASA.

 ## Objective